aviv82/aviv.github.io/planning/development-strategy.md

 - there is a skills section on `index.html`

-  - this will be developed as part of the nav bar on the `-skills-text` branch
+  - this will be developed on `8-skills-text` branch

   - [ ] `html` use `h1` and `p` for text